martinrotter/rssguard/resources/docs/Documentation.md

 ## Downloads <a id="dwn"></a>
 Official place to download RSS Guard is at [Github Releases page](https://github.com/martinrotter/rssguard/releases).
 You can also download the [development (beta) build](https://github.com/martinrotter/rssguard/releases/tag/devbuild), which is updated automatically every time the source code is updated.

-RSS Guard is also available in [repositories of many Linux distributions](https://repology.org/project/rssguard/versions), and via [Flathub](https://flathub.org/apps/details/com.github.rssguard).
+RSS Guard is also available in [repositories of many Linux distributions](https://repology.org/project/rssguard/versions), and via [Flathub](https://flathub.org/about) with two different versions:

+- [Regular](https://flathub.org/apps/details/io.github.martinrotter.rssguard): Includes an integrated web browser (built with `-DUSE_WEBENGINE=ON`).
+- [Lite](https://flathub.org/apps/details/io.github.martinrotter.rssguardlite): Does not include an integrated web browser (built with `-DUSE_WEBENGINE=OFF`).

 I highly recommend to download RSS Guard only from trusted sources.